hanazuki/isc-kea.deb/doc/sphinx/arm/hooks-cb-cmds.rst

 the selected shared network, use the `remote-network[46]-get` command.

 The example response above contains three shared networks.
-One of the shared networks is associated will all servers, so it is included in the list of shared networks to be used by the "server1" and "server2".
+One of the shared networks is associated with all servers, so it is included in the list of shared networks to be used by "server1" and "server2".
 The remaining two shared networks are returned because one of them is associated with the "server1" and another one is associated with the "server2".